sonmarcho/sonmarcho.github.io/_posts/2022-12-25-sculpted-head/2022-12-25-sculpted-head.md

 one by one, those models often have a relatively low polycount.
-This polycount varies with the topic or the context, for instance whether you model an object for a video game or a movie quality render, which goes in the foreground or the background, etc. For a face, I would often target a model with a few thousands triangles.
-In contrast, with 3D sculpting you start with a base shape, often created with the above method, subdivide this shape a lot until it has from hundreds of thousands to tens of millions triangles (and even more!), then use brushes to sculpt this mesh.
+This polycount varies with the topic or the context, for instance whether you model an object for a video game or a movie quality render, which goes in the foreground or the background, etc. For a face, I would often end up with a model made of a few thousands triangles.
+In contrast, with 3D sculpting we start with a base shape, often created with the above method, subdivide this shape a lot until it has from hundreds of thousands to tens of millions triangles (and even more!), then use brushes to sculpt this mesh.
 There exists various tools to sculpt in 3D: I personally use [ZBrush](https://pixologic.com/).

 For instance, you can see several subdivision levels of a sphere below.
 It starts with 482 vertices and ends with more than 100k vertices (ZBrush doesn't give the polycount in triangles).
-Whenever I increase the subdivision level, every (quad) face is split into four, and the angle between the edges is smoothed.
+Whenever the subdivision level increases, every (quad) face is split into four, and the angle between the edges is smoothed.
 At some point you actually stop noticing that the surface is made of flat faces.
 Note that on low-poly models, we usually render the faces in such a